bhupesh8222/Chat-App-v2/README.md

 cd server and run -> nodemon index.js

-cd client and run -> nm start and go to http://localhost:3000
+cd client and run -> npm start and go to http://localhost:3000

 You can login and create rooms.